Tacitus: The Annals

 The Annals, Tacitus's final work, covers the period from the death of Augustus in AD 14.
 He wrote at least sixteen books, but books 7–10 and parts of books 5, 6, 11, and 16 are missing.
 Book 6 ends with the death of Tiberius, and books 7–12 presumably covered the reigns of Caligula and Claudius.
 The remaining books cover the reign of Nero, perhaps until his death in June 68 or until the end of that year to connect with the Histories.
 The second half of book 16 is missing, ending with the events of 66.
 It is not known whether Tacitus completed the work; he died before he could complete his planned histories of Nerva and Trajan, and no record survives of the work on Augustus and the beginnings of the Roman Empire, with which he had planned to finish his work.
-The Annals is one of the earliest secular historical records to mention Christ, which Tacitus does in connection with Nero's persecution of the Christians.
+The Annals is one of the earliest secular historical records to mention Jesus of Nazareth, which Tacitus does in connection with Nero's persecution of the Christians.